intel-iot-devkit/how-to-code-samples/smart-stove-top/python/README.md

 To obtain the Python\* packages needed for this example to execute on the Intel® Edison board:

-Run the following commands to update to the latest version of Python's package installer:
+Run the following commands to update to the latest version of the Python\* package installer:

     $ pip install --upgrade pip setuptools